Lyqst/cvly-modules/docs/ntrvlc.md

 OUT<sub>n</sub> = ((CV<sub>n-1</sub> * weight) + CV<sub>n</sub>) / (1 + weight)

 It also adds 4 triggers, one for each sequence, that fire whenever the output of its sequence changes.

+Option to turn first trigger output to poly in the context menu.